Planting Seeds of Hope

 It was a chance for a new life — a life of opportunity and education, of making friends and playing handball in the street, of basking in the sunshine and having enough to eat.

-At that point, a sort of survivor’s mentality clicked in for Kasimow.
+A sort of survivor’s mentality clicked in for Kasimow.
 Like many others, he turned his back on the Holocaust and focused on the future.
 His parents didn’t speak of it, and neither did he.

 It would be many years before Kasimow began to re-examine the trauma of his early life.